2017-2020 | Lombard Horticultural Society Study Days

 A new four-year cycle of “Study Days” started in 2017.

-The next meetings program conducted by Filippo Pizzoni and Margherita Lombardi for Orticola di Lombardia will take place on March 23rd and 24th, 2018.
+The next meetings program conducted by Filippo Pizzoni and Margherita Lombardi for Orticola di Lombardia will take place in the spring 2019.

 Learn more… (Italian only) Orticola di Lombardia’s Study Days 2018